Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice

 \subsection{Baselines}

-We compare the proposed NeuCoSVC system with three other baseline systems, namely SpkEmb-FastSVC, NeuCo-HiFi-GAN and NeuCo-FastSVC.
-SpkEmb-FastSVC utilizes speaker embedding vectors extracted from the ECAPA-TDNN \cite{ecapa-tdnn} for timbre information.
-The pre-trained automatic speech recognition (ASR) conformer-based encoder on WenetSpeech \cite{zhang2022wenetspeech} is utilized to extract linguistic features for SpkEmb-FastSVC.
-In contrast, NeuCo-FastSVC leverages the neural concatenative method introduced in this work, with both systems sharing the same audio synthesizer.
-Due to the absence of explicit pitch modeling, the converted singing audios from kNN-VC are out of tune and exhibit poor quality.
-Hence, we develop a stronger baseline, NeuCo-HiFiGAN, based on kNN-VC.
-NeuCo-HiFiGAN employs the Hifi-GAN\cite{hifigan} vocoder with a neural source-filter module \cite{nsf} to explicitly model pitch during audio synthesis.
+We compare the proposed NeuCoSVC system with three baseline systems: SpkEmb-FastSVC, NeuCo-HiFi-GAN, and NeuCo-FastSVC.
+SpkEmb-FastSVC utilizes speaker embedding vectors extracted from ECAPA-TDNN \cite{ecapa-tdnn} for timbre information, while linguistic features are extracted using a pre-trained automatic speech recognition (ASR) conformer-based encoder\cite{zhang2022wenetspeech}.
+In contrast, NeuCo-FastSVC leverages the neural concatenative method introduced in this work.
+Both systems share the same audio synthesizer.
+NeuCo-HiFiGAN is developed based on kNN-VC, employing the Hifi-GAN\cite{hifigan} vocoder with a neural source-filter module \cite{nsf} to explicitly model pitch during audio synthesis.